solhaim/VC_Paraguay2024/README.md

 for f in *.out/assembly.fasta; do cp $f ${f%_uni.out/assembly.fasta}.fasta; done
 ```

-Let's check the quality of our newly obtained assembly, being in the assembly folder type:
+Let's check the quality of our newly obtained assemblies, being in the assembly folder type:

 ```
-quast.py -t 4 T_VC4.fasta
+quast.py -t 4 *.fasta
 ```

 ### Annotation

-We will annotate, the de novo assembly we created previously.
+We will annotate the de novo assemblies created previously.
 Being in the "assemblies" folder, type:

 ```
-prokka --prefix T_VC4 --outdir prokka/T_VC4.annotation --addgenes --mincontiglen 300 --cpus 4 T_VC4.fasta
+for f in *.fasta; do prokka --prefix ${f%.fasta} --outdir prokka/${f%.fasta}.annotation --addgenes --mincontiglen 300 --cpus 8 $f
 ```

-To explore the files produced, enter 'cd' the "prokka" folder.
+To explore the files produced, enter the "prokka" folder.

 ### Looking for AMR and virulence determinants